Approximation Schemes and Structural Barriers for the Two-Dimensional Knapsack Problem with Rotations: PTAS for cardinality case of 2D Knapsack with rotations

-In this subsection, we pack the items of $\OPT_{\text{small}}$.
+\paragraph{Packing small items.} In this subsection, we pack the items of $\OPT_{\text{small}}$.
 For this, we first show the following lemma, which enables us to bound the total wasted area inside the horizontal and vertical containers.

 \begin{lemma} Let $\delta >0$ and let $I_C \subseteq \OPT_{\mathrm{hor}}$ (resp. $\OPT_{\mathrm{ver}}$) be a set of items packed inside a horizontal (resp. vertical) container $C$.
 There exists a set $I'_C \subseteq I_C$ with $|I'_C|\ge |I_C|-O_{\delta,\epslarge}(1)$ and a collection of horizontal (resp. vertical) containers $C_1, C_2,\ldots,C_{1/\delta}$ all lying inside $C$, that together pack items of $I'_C$, such that the total area inside $\bigcup_{j\in [1/\delta]} C_j$ not occupied by any item is \ak{at most} $\delta \cdot a(C)$.
 Here $a(C)$ denotes the area of the container $C$. \end{lemma}